centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-domainimporter.md

 * Domain Pricing Configuration
 * if you offer Premium Domains: Premium Domain Configuration (incl.
 Pricing)
 * Domain Add-On Pricing Configuration
-* Assign Domain Add-Ons to the TLDs of interest / that are supported them
+* Assign Domain Add-Ons to the TLDs of interest that support them

 ## Installation